-Below are some key features of critical illness insurance policies:
+Below are some key features of Critical illness insurance policies:

-- There is usually a waiting period on the policy (i.e. a time by which you must survive your illness following the initial diagnosis, before the policy will pay out).
+- There is usually a waiting period on the policy (i.e., a time by which you must survive your illness following the initial diagnosis before the policy will pay out).
 This is usually 30 days.

-- There are no conditions on how you use the payment – once the lump sum has been made to you, you are free to use it as best suits you and your family.
+- There are no conditions on how you use the payment – once the lump sum has been paid to you, you are free to use it as best suits you and your family.
 It is known as a “living benefit” as the lump sum is paid to you as the policy holder, instead of to a beneficiary.

-- In contrast to disability insurance, critical illness insurance is paid even if you are able to return to work following your diagnosis.
+- In contrast to Disability insurance, Critical illness insurance is paid even if you are able to return to work following your diagnosis.